Particl-Community/academy/intro/intro_general_essentials.rst

 **Almost there**

 Phew!
 Now you have quite an understanding of the :term:`Particl Marketplace`.
-In the next chapter, you will learn about all of its funtions at once.
+In the next chapter, you can have a look at all of its funtions at once.

 Perhaps you want to skip that part and install it right away?
 Just head over to the :ref:`Installation Guides`.